-My everlasting memory of Hue will be of how wet it was, and yet I was extremely lucky to miss the worst of the heavy flooding!
-Situated in central Vietnam, Hue is pretty prone to flooding, especially in the monsoon period at the end of the year.
-I had taken the train overnight from Hanoi, and the high waters had delayed the train by an hour or so, which resulted in me missing the morning half of the tour my hotel (the Valentine Hotel) had organized for me.
+My everlasting memory of Hue will be of how wet it was, and also how extremely lucky I was to miss the worst of the heavy flooding that happened right before my arrival in the city.
+Central Vietnam is pretty prone to flooding, especially in the monsoon period at the end of the year and I had just arrived on the overnight train from Hanoi – the high waters had delayed the train by an hour or so, which resulted in me missing the morning half of the tour the Valentine Hotel [affiliate link] had organized for me.

-I took a wander around town while waiting for my tour bus to pick me up, and those roads were MUDDY as hell.
+I wandered around town while waiting for my tour bus to pick me up, and those roads were MUDDY as hell.
 The flood waters from the day before had subsided, leaving behind debris and a layer of mud on all the roads, which the trucks were only just starting to wash off.

 I didn’t do very much in my little walk, basically take in the wet scenery, though I did come across a little centre of sorts that deals with handwoven silken pictures.
 Didn’t spend that long in there because they weren’t that friendly, and apparently you have to pay to take pix (oops!).
 There are whole rooms of ladies who sit there sewing pictures though, it’s a very pretty and painstaking artform.